 Poultry producers frequently ask: What is the real impact of mycotoxins on the broiler’s productivity?
 What sounds like an easy question is, in the case of mycotoxins, unfortunately not so easy to answer.

-Three key considerations can help you evaluate the impact of mycotoxins on your broilers’ productivity:
+Three key considerations to evaluate the impact of mycotoxins on a poultry farm:

 Mycotoxins are frequently found in poultry feed.
-According to the DSM World Mycotoxin Survey, more than 8,000 samples of finished poultry feed tested positive for mycotoxins in the last five years (2016 – 2020).
-A closer analysis of this data shows that 92% of these samples are contaminated with more than one mycotoxin, it can be founded as much as 40 to 50 mycotoxins in the same sample.
-Therefore, it is of utmost importance to interpret the whole picture and not just look at the effects of a single mycotoxin if you need to evaluate the risk in a broiler production (Figure 1).
+According to the dsm-firmenich World Mycotoxin Survey, more than 33,000 analysis of finished poultry feed tested positive for mycotoxins in the last ten years (2013 – 2023).
+A closer analysis of this data shows that 83% of these samples are contaminated with more than one mycotoxin (Figure 1) and as many as 50 mycotoxins were found in a single sample.
+Exposure to multiple mycotoxins at the same time can often lead to more severe effects on health and performance of birds.
+Therefore, it is of utmost importance to measure a panel of mycotoxins to have a more robust risk evaluation (Figure 2).

-Testing the finished feed and/or their ingredients helps to evaluate the risk for the animal’s health.
-The frequent presence of mycotoxins triggers the immune system of the animals, consequently reducing the performance of the flocks, what can be translated as a loss of profit for the poultry producers.
+Testing the finished feed and/or their ingredients helps to evaluate the risk for the bird’s health.
+The frequent presence of mycotoxins triggers the gut health and immune system of the animals, consequently reducing the performance of the flocks, what can be translated as a loss of profit for poultry producers.

-Performance is still considered one of the most important parameters in evaluating the success of the poultry production.
-Through this perspective, it is proven that mycotoxins can negatively impact zootechnical parameters in a broiler farm.
-A data compilation of scientific trials has shown that the presence of mycotoxins in poultry diets significantly reduced (P < 0.05) feed intake by 12% and body weight gain by 14%, resulting in an impaired feed conversion ratio of 7% when compared with non-contaminated groups (Andretta et al, 2011).
-This is mainly attributed to a diminished feed intake resulting in a lower protein deposition efficiency.
+Performance is one of the most important factors in poultry production profitability.
+A data compilation of scientific trials has shown that the presence of mycotoxins in poultry diets significantly reduced (P < 0.05) feed intake by 12% and body weight gain (BWG) by 14%, resulting in an impaired feed conversion ratio (FCR) of 7% when compared with non-contaminated groups (Andretta et al, 2011).

-Furthermore, preliminary results from a cooperation project with the University of Ghent (Antonissen et al., 2018) show a synergistic negative effect between a dysbiosis challenged diet and additional DON (5 mg/kg) and fumonisins (20 mg/kg) on broilers’ performance.
-Interestingly, this data also evidence that the decreased performance even is more evident in the final phase, reinforcing the impact of mycotoxins in the growth parameters in the last period of broiler’s life cycle (Figure 3).
+Furthermore, results from a cooperation project with the University of Ghent (Antonissen et al., 2018) show a synergistic negative effect between a dysbiosis challenged diet and additional DON (5 mg/kg) and FB1 (20 mg/kg) on broilers’ performance.
+These data demonstrate that the reduction in performance is sustained through the final phase of production.
+(Figure 4).

-An example of a realistic outcome also comes from recent data of Kolawole et al. (2020).
-In his long-term evaluation (18 successive trials) of a commercial farm, it was shown that natural contamination with levels below the EU recommendations for mycotoxins has a significant impact of 2.5 points in FCR (Figure 4), confirming the synergistic effects of the mycotoxins (fumonisins, zearalenone, DON and DAS) and the decreased broiler performance in commercial conditions.
+In a long-term evaluation (18 successive trials) of a commercial farm, it was shown that natural contamination with levels below the EU recommendations for mycotoxins has a significant impact of 2.5 points in FCR (Figure 5), confirming the synergistic effects of the mycotoxins (fumonisins, zearalenone, DON and DAS) and the decreased broiler performance in commercial conditions (Kolawole et al., 2020).

 Andretta, I., Kipper, M., Lehnen, C. R., Hauschild, L., Vale, M. M., & Lovatto, P. A. (2011).
 Meta-analytical study of productive and nutritional interactions of mycotoxins in broilers.
 Poultry Science, 90(9), 1934-1940.